remla25-team3/operation/RUBRICS.md

 #### Kubernetes Usage

-- 🔴 **Poor:** The deployment is successful, but can only be accessed through a node port or a service tunnel.
 - ✅ **Sufficient:**
     - ✅ The application can be deployed to a Kubernetes cluster.
     - ✅ The relevant deployment files contain at least a working Deployment and a working Service.